Utah Road Trip Guide: Monument Valley

 Monument Valley is one of the most beautiful places I’ve had the privilege of visiting last year.
 Located on the Arizona-Utah state line, this iconic landmark is widely popular in Hollywood Western movies yet it still remains behind the scenes, next to the gargantuan national parks in Utah.
 Most people recognize the “Mittens”-The East and West Mitten Buttes and Merrick Butte that look like hands, which can be viewed panoramically via the Visitor’s Center.
-This was one of the attractions we included in our itinerary for our Utah Road Trip last year.

 We arrived early in the morning hoping to catch the sun rising behind the Mittens.
 Unfortunately, we were greeted by a thick fog and were unable get a clear view.
 To pass time, we checked out the Visitor’s Center and Gift shop, where they sell beautiful and intricate handmade crafts and jewelry made by the Navajo tribe.
 After an hour or so and with the fog still predominant, we decided to get a closer look and do the scenic, self-guided valley drive.
 Luckily, we drove a truck, which made it easier for us to do the 17-mile unpaved dirt road.